spamegg1/tarski/test/README.md

 ## Converter tests

-TODO
+A converter should:

+- ✅ correctly convert `Pos` to `Point`.
+- ✅ correctly convert `Point` to `Pos`.
+- ✅ give the same conversion `Pos` result for every `Point` inside the same block.

 ## Handler tests

 ### Clicking the UI buttons

 - Eval button should:
-  - ✅ evaluate the formulas that have all of the necessary named blocks
+  - ✅ evaluate the formulas that have all of the necessary named blocks,
-  - ✅ leave formulas unevaluated if they have missing named blocks
+  - ✅ leave formulas unevaluated if they have missing named blocks.
 - ✅ Move button should toggle move.
 - ✅ Block display should do nothing if clicked.